duafatimaa/Timinngs-Notes/Candidates Timings.md

 ## Wajeeha Zahra:
 From 08:00 PM PKT to 12:00 AM PKT
 ## Zarafsha Akhtar:
 From 04:00 PM PKT to 01:00 AM PKT
-## Areeba Arshid
-From 04:00 PM PKT to 01:00 AM PKT
 ## Sabeeha Imtiaz
 From 00:00 PM PKT to 00:00 AM PKT